bslatkin/dpxdt/README.md

         +----+------+----------------+------+---------+------+-------------------+---------------------------------------------+
 Eventually the command will finish and drop you back at a shell.

-1. Go back to the [Google Cloud Console](http://cloud.google.com/console) and disable the IP address for your MySQL instance.
-This is safer for your data.
-Google also charges you to have a public IP address and this stops the cost.
-You can reenable the IP address next time you need to migrate.

 1. Update ```app.yaml``` with a new version name and run this command to deploy the new code on a new non-default version:

         ./appengine_deploy.sh